The Trusted Traveller

 You’ve chosen your next holiday destination, worked out a budget, started a savings plan and begun putting together your itinerary.
 The next step in the travel planning process is booking your flights.
 And how to find cheap flights can be one of the toughest parts of the process.

-But don’t stress just yet, I’ve had lots of practice over the years having travelled on 100+ flights.
-I know most of the tips and tricks to getting the best flight deals and today I want to share them with you so you too can learn how to find cheap flights.
+But don’t stress just yet, I’ve had lots of practice over the years having travelled on hundreds of flights.
+I know most of the tricks for finding cheap flights and getting the best flight deal possible.
+And I want to share them with you so you too can learn how to find cheap flights for all of your future travel.

 How to Find Cheap Flights: 10 Tips and Tricks